readme-experts/op-coursework/README.md

 * Andrii Vostrikov — https://github.com/NeptunePurpleHeart
 * Vladyslav Yaroshchuk — https://github.com/thank1ess

+## Contributing
+If you have any ideas of how to improve the program, feel free to add new Issues on [Issues page](https://github.com/MrPaschenko/op-coursework/issues).

+You can also create Pull Requests on [Pull Requests page](https://github.com/MrPaschenko/op-coursework/pulls), if you are famliar with JavaScript and Node.js.

 ## License
 This program is distributed under an [MIT License](https://github.com/MrPaschenko/op-coursework/blob/master/LICENSE).